 The UA scientists said dicamba damage will result in more than just yield loss at harvest.
 Damage also will show up in seed production, limiting availability next planting season of soybeans that are not dicamba tolerant.

-Jason Norsworthy, a University of Arkansas weed scientist, talked to field day visitors in Keiser about the tendency of the herbicide dicamba to drift from fields.
+In this file photo Jason Norsworthy, a University of Arkansas professor and weed scientist, talks to field day visitors in Keiser about the tendency of the herbicide dicamba to drift from fields.

 Business on 08/12/2017